1964 Sears Celebrity #6ASB-114864

 Status: Typewriter Hunter

 Growing up, one of the joys of yearly visits with my family in Rome plunking the keys of my dear Nonno Italo's mid-century typewriter.
-Those days are long gone, but my fondness for typewriters and all things nostaliga was deeply instilled in my distant Italian life.
+Those days are long gone, but my fondness for typewriters and all things nostalgia was deeply instilled in my distant Italian life.
+And once I got on the typewriter train, I REALLY took off and now I've just stopped counting.

 Still, I think I'm always searching for my nonno's typewriter.
 I don't know what it was, and I'll probably never lay my hands on it again.
 But the path through my growing typewriter collection is worthwhile.